TosbackCgusBridge-Bot/CGUs-versions/Hsbc/Privacy Policy.md

         *   Reputational and operational risks
         *   USA Patriot Act certification

-    *   Valuing diversity Birgit Neu on the importance of diversity and inclusion at HSBC.
+    *   Sustainability quick read Read an overview of sustainability at HSBC.
 *   Investor relations

     *   Financial and regulatory reports